havenstadrp/d3-arcade/README.md

 KNOWN ISSUES:

-UI button to load state will softlock the game requiring an F8 quit.
+UI button to load state will softlock the game requiring an F8 quit.<br>
 Gamepad controls character in GTA and emulator at the same time.

+MISC:

+/testgames opens a "super computer" with all games for testing purposes, restricted to admins.

 Dependencies